 Authority of the Church

 One of the early appeals of Christianity was direct communion with God through Jesus Christ.
 Christ, as Paul makes clear to the Athenians in the Book of Acts, was everywhere.
 One could speak to Christ from one's hearth, walking down the street, or in a congregation of like-minded believers, but one did not need to go to a temple or sacred grove and make a sacrifice to be heard by the divine.
 God, through the intercession of Jesus Christ, was always listening.

 After the Church was legitimized by Constantine the Great (r.
-306-337 CE) in the 4th century CE, developing into a powerful political and social entity, God was no longer listening unless one was a member in good standing in the Church.
-To be a member in good standing, one needed to play by the Church's rules.
+306-337) in the 4th century, developing into a powerful political and social entity, God was no longer accessible unless one was a member in good standing.
+To be such a member, one needed to observe the Church's teachings.
 Paul's admonitions in the Book of Romans and elsewhere on the sinful nature of humanity and the necessity of salvation, coupled with the human fear of death, made the Church – God's representative body on earth – an absolute necessity.
 A sinful individual, unschooled in Church doctrine, had no hope of understanding the will of God or the meaning of the scriptures and required the intercession of a priest.